jboero/hashicorp-schemas/README.md

 }
 ```

-For VS Code, enable a schema by defining the "$schema" value at the root of any new JSON file or configure json schemas for directory matching in the settings.json file:
+For VS Code, enable a schema by defining the "$schema" value at the root of any new JSON file or configure json schemas for directory matching in the settings.json file.
+Note that some objects have a "requires" property which helpfully tells you when some missing attributes are required.
+Unfortunately in VS Code autocompletion the validation on new objects fails as they don't contain the required properties.
+Sometimes you won't find the object in your "type" autocompletion list.
+Just type it anyway and Code will figure out the schema after you do.:
 ```
 {
     "editor.suggestSelection": "first",